nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

-So, as we watch a fellow human slowly sinking into the depths of his own depravity, how should we name what we see?
+So, as we watch a fellow human slowly sinking into the depths of his own depravity, how do we name what we see?

 If it were on Netflix or HBO,
 we would call it entertainment;